 Lee’s Famous Recipe Chicken Celebrates Grand Opening in Home State of Ohio

-May 30, 2025 // Franchising.com // UPPER SANDUSKY, OH – Lee's Famous Recipe® Chicken is excited to announce the opening of its newest location in Upper Sandusky, Ohio, on Friday, May 30 with the Grand Opening celebration scheduled for Tuesday, June 3.
-The Upper Sandusky location is led by Ryan and Wanda Hoehn, experienced franchisees who also operate Lee's restaurants in Wapakoneta, Delphos, and St. Marys, Ohio.
+June 02, 2025 // Franchising.com // UPPER SANDUSKY, OH – Lee's Famous Recipe® Chicken is excited to announce the opening of its newest location in Upper Sandusky, Ohio, on Friday, May 30 with the Grand Opening celebration scheduled for Tuesday, June 3.
+The Upper Sandusky location is led by Ryan and Wanda Hoehn, experienced franchisees who also operate successful Lee's restaurants in Wapakoneta, Delphos, and St. Marys, Ohio.

 The community is invited to join the grand opening celebration on Tuesday, June 3, from 9:30 a.m. to 10:30 a.m., which will host a ribbon-cutting ceremony to commemorate this special occasion.
 Guests have the chance to win gift certificates and exclusive Lee's swag.